Getting your Trinity Audio player ready...

 Right Equipment

 The need to use the right equipment in enhancing the overall performance of the player in all areas of the game can never be overemphasized.
-A driver will hit the ball 14 to 15 times from the tee during a round and a good drive leaves the hole scoring.

 Let us get into some detail: